When it comes to burgers in Las Vegas, your options are all over the map.

-Ketchup at Planet Hollywood: Another hidden gem in the Miracle Mile Shops, Ketchup offers an assortment of burgers at price points starting at $10.
-We recently took advantage of their $5 classic burger deal which is offered Mon – Fri from 11 am – 3 pm.
-See the full menu.
+Ketchup at Planet Hollywood: Another hidden gem in the Miracle Mile Shops, Ketchup offers an assortment of burgers at price points starting at $10 – $15.

-America at NYNY: Offering some of the cheapest burgers on the Strip (that aren’t fast food), America offers a half-pound sirloin burger with fries for a paltry $12.50.
-There are also a number of other inexpensive burger options that can be viewed here.
+America at NYNY: Offering some of the cheapest burgers on the Strip (that aren’t fast food), America offers a half-pound sirloin burger with fries for a paltry $12.50 in addition to other inexpensive options.

-Broadway Burger at NYNY: Tucked within the themed Greenwich Village section of NYNY that is fun to walk through, Broadway offers a number of cheap burger options, starting with the Classic Broadway Cheeseburger for $8.95.
-Broadway also offers a wide assortment of affordable burger and meal options, which include fries and a drink under $15.
-View the menu.
+Broadway Burger at NYNY: Tucked within the themed Greenwich Village section of NYNY that is fun to walk through, Broadway offers a number of cheap burger options which include fries and a drink for around $15.

 Backstage Deli at Luxor: One of the least expensive non-fast food burgers on the Las Vegas Strip, Backstage offers a 1/4th lb. cheeseburger on a brioche bun for a mere $13.
 Fries are an additional $4, but your total will still be pretty darn close to $15.

-Wahlburgers at Bally’s: Located out in front of Bally’s in the colorful Grand Bazaar Shops, Wahlburgers offers a 1/3 lb. hamburger complete with lettuce, tomato, onions, and pickles for $11.45.
-Note that sides are separate and adding fries will set you back $4.95.
+Wahlburgers at Bally’s: Located out in front of Bally’s in the colorful Grand Bazaar Shops, Wahlburgers offers a 1/3 lb. hamburger complete with lettuce, tomato, onions, and pickles for under $15.
+Note that sides are separate and adding fries will set you back around $5.
 Still a pretty cheap burger by Strip standards.
-View the menu.